MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 *7_point_trajectory_data.expected_output.csv*

 Since this is a simple trajectory problem, we expect only 1 peak to occur.
 The standard trajectory equations were used to compute that Hmax (e.g. Y value) for this trajectory is approximately 17,468.94 ft, at which the X value is calculated to be 34,937.89 ft.
-Therefore the calcuated expected x,y pair is:
+Therefore the calcuated expected xy pair is:

 34937.89, 17468.94